-After that emotion-drenched (nay, bilious!) fury over the availability of pedagogically useful programming languages -- (who’d have thunk that my little poke would provoke such a stunning storm of opinion and ...occasionally... outright rage!) -- I am glad to be switching back to a much calmer and more rational topic -- politics.
+After that emotion-drenched (nay, bilious!) fury over the availability of pedagogically useful programming languages -- Why Johnny Can't Code -- (who’d have thunk that my little poke would provoke such a stunning storm of opinion and ...occasionally... outright rage!) -- I am glad to be switching back to a much calmer and more rational topic -- politics.

 1) Cognitive Dissonance on the Border: Political assumptions are terrible things.
 You simply cannot shake them with facts.
 This week, the GOP controlled Congress is making great big drumbeats over IMMIGRATION and Border Control.
 Naturally, the gerrymander-radicalized House is more extreme than the Senate, demanding instant sealing of borders with surpertech walls and rounding up 12 million illegals for deportation.
 How conservative!
 How Republican!
 What outrageous Baloney!